saigegit/SAIGE-doc/docs/single_example.md

         --minMAF=0 \
         --minMAC=20 \
         --GMMATmodelFile=./output/example_binary.rda \
-        --varianceRatioFile=./output/example_binary.varianceRatio.txt
+        --varianceRatioFile=./output/example_binary.varianceRatio.txt	\
+	--is_Firth_beta=TRUE    \
+        --pCutoffforFirth=0.05 \
+        --is_output_moreDetails=TRUE    \
+        --LOCO=TRUE

 ```

 ### Example 2
 * Binary trait (--traitType=binary)
 * Fitting the null model using a sparse GRM  (--useSparseGRMtoFitNULL=TRUE, --sparseGRMFile, --sparseGRMSampleIDFile)
-* Do not estimate the variance ratio in Step 1.
+* Estimate the variance ratio in Step 1 with markers with MAC >= 20 randomly selected from --plinkFile.
+Only a small subset of randomly selected markers are needed in the plink file. e.g. **--plinkFile=./input/nfam_100_nindep_0_step1_includeMoreRareVariants_poly_22chr_random1000**.
+This file contains 1000 markers from the large plink file containing 100,000s markers for full GRM.
+This can reduce the memory usage for reading in plink file.
 * Only one CPU is used when a sparse GRM is used for fitting the null model and LOCO won't be applied
+* When the sparse GRM was used for fitting the null model, set --LOCO=FASLE in Step 2
 * Use PLINK input for the genotypes/dosages in Step 2
 * The effect sizes of markers with p-value <= pCutoffforFirth will be estimated through the Firth's Bias-Reduced Logistic Regression --is_Firth_beta=TRUE and --pCutoffforFirth=0.01 (NOTE this option is under evaluation)
+* --is_fastTest=TRUE to run a fast test

 ```
     Rscript step1_fitNULLGLMM.R     \
         --sparseGRMFile=output/sparseGRM_relatednessCutoff_0.125_1000_randomMarkersUsed.sparseGRM.mtx   \
         --sparseGRMSampleIDFile=output/sparseGRM_relatednessCutoff_0.125_1000_randomMarkersUsed.sparseGRM.mtx.sampleIDs.txt     \
         --useSparseGRMtoFitNULL=TRUE    \
+	--plinkFile=./input/nfam_100_nindep_0_step1_includeMoreRareVariants_poly_22chr_random1000 \
         --phenoFile=./input/pheno_1000samples.txt_withdosages_withBothTraitTypes.txt \
         --phenoCol=y_binary \
-        --covarColList=x1,x2,a9,a10 \
+        --covarColList=x1,x2 \
-        --qCovarColList=a9,a10  \
+        --qCovarColList=x2  \
         --sampleIDColinphenoFile=IID \
         --traitType=binary        \
-        --outputPrefix=./output/example_binary_sparseGRM
+        --outputPrefix=./output/example_binary_sparseGRM \
+	--IsOverwriteVarianceRatioFile=TRUE

     Rscript step2_SPAtests.R        \
         --bedFile=./input/genotype_100markers.bed       \